-THE VALLEY OF VIÑALES
+STARE IN AMAZEMENT AT THE NATURAL BEAUTY OF THE VALLEY OF VIÑALES

 Very quickly you begin seeing the natural beauty.
-The area is doted with huge limestone formations called mogotes that rise high above the valley floor.
+The area is dotted with huge limestone formations called mogotes that rise high above the valley floor.
 I understand this phenomenon is unique to this area.

 You can tour the valleys by car, foot or bicycles which are available to rent in many locations but the best way to see the countryside is by horse.
 Hire a horse and local guide (real Cuban cowboys) in town for a few dollars an hour.